lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 ## Examples of collaborative document editing

-Some examples of collaborative software which most of the readers of this blog may have used are[13]:
+Some examples of [collaborative software](https://en.wikipedia.org/wiki/Collaborative_software) which most of the readers of this blog may have used are:

 * Real-time collaboration and live editing: Online docs (Google/Microsoft docs)
 * Version control software (git, mercurial, subversion)